Sexagenary cycle

-Overview
+The sexagenary cycle, also known as the gānzhī (干支) or stems-and-branches, is a cycle of sixty terms used to designate successive years, historically used for recording time in China and the rest of the East Asian cultural sphere, as well as in Southeast Asia.

 Each term in the sexagenary cycle consists of two Chinese characters, the first being one of the ten Heavenly Stems of the Shang-era week and the second being one of the twelve Earthly Branches representing the years of Jupiter's duodecennial orbital cycle.
 The first term jiǎzǐ (甲子) combines the first heavenly stem with the first earthly branch.
 The second term yǐchǒu (乙丑) combines the second stem with the second branch.
 This pattern continues until both cycles conclude simultaneously with guǐhài (癸亥), after which it begins again at jiǎzǐ.
 This termination at ten and twelve's least common multiple leaves half of the combinations—such as jiǎchǒu (甲丑)—unused; this is traditionally explained by reference to pairing the stems and branches according to their yin and yang properties.

+It appeared as a means of recording days in the first Chinese written texts, the oracle bones of the late second millennium BC Shang dynasty.
+Its use to record years began around the middle of the 3rd century BC.
+The cycle and its variations have been an important part of the traditional calendrical systems in Chinese-influenced Asian states and territories, particularly those of Japan, Korea, and Vietnam, with the old Chinese system still in use in Taiwan, and in Mainland China.
+In India, the Ahom people (descendants of the Dai people of Yunnan who migrated to Assam in the 13th century) also used the sexagenary cycle known as Lak-Ni.

+This traditional method of numbering days and years no longer has any significant role in modern Chinese time-keeping or the official calendar.
+However, the sexagenary cycle is used in the names of many historical events, such as the Chinese Xinhai Revolution, the Japanese Boshin War, the Korean Imjin War and the Vietnamese Famine of Ất Dậu, Tết Mậu Thân.
+It also continues to have a role in contemporary Chinese astrology and fortune telling.
+There are some parallels in this with Tamil calendar.

 This combination of two sub-cycles to generate a larger cycle and its use to record time have parallels in other calendrical systems, notably the Akan calendar.